ankane/ahoy_email/README.md

 track url_options: {host: "mydomain.com"}
 ```

 By default, unsubscribe links are excluded from tracking.
-To change this, use: [master]
+To change this, use:

 ```ruby
 track unsubscribe_links: true